Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/README.md

 ![missing image](./Images/AIEngineArray.jpg)

 All arrays (processors, memory modules, AXI interconnects) are driven by a single clock.
 The slowest speed grade device can run @1 GHz.
 The highest speedgrade allows 1.3 GHz clock rates.
+The device used in the VCK190, which will be used in this tutorial, is the `xcvc1902-vsva2197-2MP-e-S` running at 1.25 GHz.
 The AI Engine allows for numerous connection possibilities with the surrounding environment as shown in the following figure.

 ![missing image](./Images/AIEngine.jpg)